 Severfield is a leading UK structural steelwork fabricator operating across a broad range of market sectors.
-An Indian facility currently undertakes structural steelwork projects for the local market and is fully operational.
+An Indian facility undertakes structural steelwork projects for the local market and is currently being expanded.

 The primary strategic aim is to maintain Severfield’s position as the leading UK structural steelwork supplier.
-An Indian JV (established in 2010) targets similar sectors to those served in the UK; management has valued the Indian construction market at c £100bn pa, with a very low penetration of steel structures currently and the JV is in the process of expanding capacity.
+The Indian JV targets similar sectors to those served in the UK; management has valued the Indian construction market at c £100bn pa, with a very low penetration of steel structures currently and the JV has recently expanded capacity.